 The question is, how do they affect testosterone levels?
 Or do they even?

-Looking at the scientific evidence behind tobacco and testosterone, it’s actually something that increases natural testosterone and DHT levels (study, study).
+Looking at the scientific evidence behind tobacco and testosterone, it’s actually something that increases natural testosterone and DHT levels46,47.

-This effect is likely caused by nicotine, which acts as aromatase enzyme inhibitor (turning less testosterone into estrogen) and also blocks the conversion from dihydrotestosterone into a weaker metabolite 3-alpha-diol…
+This effect is likely caused by nicotine, which acts as aromatase enzyme inhibitor48 (turning less testosterone into estrogen) and also blocks the conversion from dihydrotestosterone into a weaker metabolite 3-alpha-diol49.

 When it comes to cannabis, some studies say that the active ingredient (THC) can inhibit testicular enzymes needed in testosterone production and reduce T-levels, though the effects are reversible and not as significant as some people claim.
-In fact there have been few studies where smoking pot has not negatively impacted any hormones (study, study).
+In fact, there have been few studies where smoking pot has not negatively impacted any hormones50,51.

-Let’s just start of by saying that no, you don’t have to completely cut off alcohol from your life in order to naturally raise testosterone levels.
+Let’s just start off by saying that no, you don’t have to completely cut off the alcohol from your life in order to naturally raise testosterone levels.

 Sure if you’re an alcoholic who slams booze to the point of passing out on nearly all days of the Week, you can be damn sure that it crushes your test production, but few drinks here and there do not have that significant of an effect…